Last updated on 11th September 2023

 To make reviews even easier, Project.co has an Embed tool.
 So you can review work without ever having to leave the platform:

-All you need to do is click on Embed Items and select the type of file you’re embedding.
+All you need to do is click on Add Tools and select the type of file you’re embedding.
+We have lots of 3rd party tools to choose from, or you can simply embed code or a URL.
 From there you can open the file within Project.co and leave your feedback as normal!

 We figured if you already have your tasks and discussions in one place, you should have your feedback in one place, too!